'Parish, Power & Politics'

 - Stephen Pierpont (UCL) & Peter M. Solar (Bruxelles/Oxford): 'The poor rate, the land tax and the evolution of local tax administration during the seventeenth century'

-We look forward to hearing from / 'seeing' you soon!
+We look forward to 'seeing' you again at our 20th Anniversary Symposium

 We gratefully acknowledge the support of Warwick's:

 NEW symposium-related posts:

 - Marion Hardy, 'State Decisions, Parish Problems' on military expenses in 17thC Devon (April 2021)

 - Sarah Richardson on 'Women and the Politics of the Parish' in modern Britain (February 2021)